erikanagamine/RAT/README.md

 Real Application Testing, aka RAT, is an option introduced on oracle 11g.

-This option comprehend the follow features:
+This option comprehand the follow features:

 * Database Replay
 * SQL Performance analyzer (SPA)